indrajeetmallick/Navigating-Tourists-Demand-amidst-COVID-19/README.md

-# Analysis-of-tourist-satisfaction-during-COVID-19-
+# Navigating Tourists' Demand amidst COVID-19: Unravelling the Effects of Reliance and Prevention Measures

+<h2>Languages and Utilities Used</h2>

+- <b>R Programming</b>
+- <b>Microsoft Power BI</b>

 <h2>Description of the project</h2>
-This project aims to disentangle the impact of pandemic precaution trust and prevention measures on tourist satisfaction, with a specific focus on the unique challenges faced by small businesses.
-To achieve this, we conducted interviews (Ad-hoc surveys) with tourists in a north Mediterranean coastal destination of Spain during the challenging summer of 2020, marked by the pandemic's worst effects.
+This project aims to disentangle the impact of Covid-19 pandemic precaution trust and prevention measures on tourist satisfaction, with a specific focus on the unique challenges faced by small businesses.
+To achieve this, we conducted interviews (Ad-hoc surveys; n=225) with tourists in a north Mediterranean coastal destination of Spain during the challenging summer of 2020, marked by the pandemic's worst effects.
 To execute this research, a two-tiered methodology was employed, combining Explanatory Factor Analysis (EFA) with partial least squares-path modeling (PLS-PM).
 <br />
 <br />
 <p align="center">